The Jim Moran Institute for Global Entrepreneurship / About Jim Moran

 About Jim Moran

 Jim Moran was presented with the prestigious Horatio Alger Award in 1996.
-The Florida State University awarded an Honorary Doctorate of Humane Letters to Moran in 1997 to recognize his marketing talent and skills.
+In 1997, Florida State University awarded an Honorary Doctorate of Humane Letters to Jim Moran to recognize his marketing talent and skills.
 On October 11, 2005, Jim Moran was inducted into the Automotive Hall of Fame in Dearborn, Michigan.
 It is the highest honor bestowed in the international motor vehicle industry and is reserved for those who have significantly influenced the automotive industry and are distinguished for their creativity, toil and genius.

-Jim Moran's desire to give back to the community led to the creation of The Jim Moran Foundation in 2000.
-Its mission is "to improve the quality of life for the youth and families of Florida through the support of innovative programs and opportunities that meet the ever-changing needs of the community.
+Founded in 2000 by automotive pioneer Jim Moran, the mission of The Jim Moran Foundation is to improve the quality of life for the youth and families of Florida through the support of innovative programs and opportunities that meet the ever-changing needs of the community.
 For further information, visit www.jimmoranfoundation.org or call (954) 429-2122.